 - Violence – This is when most ‘assaults’ occur, whether they are taken out on the partner, the children, or the property.

 - Honeymoon Phase – Following the violence, the instigating partner apologizes and seeks forgiveness; he/she will bring gifts to their partner, express remorse, and make promises to never commit the violent act again.

 In addition to The Cycle of Violence, there are recurring themes involved in these relationships.
 The most extreme cases see victims doubting personal abilities, making excuses for visible injuries, and consistently trying to please the partner, in order to avoid acts of violence from their loved one.
 In other domestic violence cases, it’s possible that there is not a clear cut “victim” 100% of the time, and the parties alternate between offender and victim depending on circumstances.
-Most notably, you also have situations where victims reach a breaking point and lash out in self-defense creating the “battered wife” defense (more about self-defense and assault cases here).
+Most notably, you also have situations where victims reach a breaking point and lash out in self-defense creating the “battered wife” defense.

 The District Attorney is NOT ‘on the Victim’s side’